saitejavanamala/Portfolio/Microsoft Advanced Excel/readme.md

 I can create and run macros.

-## 1 Data Management & Data Modeling:
+## 1 Data Management & Business Intelligence tools:

 1. Convert list to tables